ryouze/wa_color/docs/README.md

 # wa_color
-python3 webscraper for AMU website
+Lesson plan webscraper.

-sends e-mails when the lesson plan or class cancellations change
+Whenever the lesson plan or class cancellations change, it sends e-mails to a list of targets.

 ---

-# reason
+# Explanation
-* they change the plan so often that i thought it would be kinda convenient
+* They change the plan so often that I thought it would be kinda convenient (my classmates agree).
-* i have a home server lying around
+* I have a home server lying around.

 ---

-# features
+# Features
-* parses, detects and replaces any broken files (including config)
+* Detects & replaces broken files (including config files)
-* sends a list of changes via e-mail in a human-readable format
+* Sends a list of changes via e-mail in a human-readable format
+* Caches JSON files to prevent unnecessary reads from disk
-* fetches the latest win10 chrome header from the [web](https://www.whatismybrowser.com/guides/the-latest-user-agent/) to camouflage itself
+* Fetches the latest win10 chrome header from the [web](https://www.whatismybrowser.com/guides/the-latest-user-agent/) to camouflage itself
-* keeps JSON files in RAM to prevent unnecessary reads from disk
-* has extensive logging and type hinting built-in
+* Includes extensive logging and type hinting
-* auto-retries after network error
-* can recreate the current and previous lesson plan as two HTML tables for visual comparison
+* Can create a HTML table that displays the current & previous lesson plan for visual comparison

 ---

-# example
+# Example

 ```
 title: wa_color: lesson plan's table has changed